 II.
 Criteria for Voting Members

-B. Panels of the Medical Devices Advisory Committee
+B. Panels of the MDAC

-The Medical Devices Advisory Committee (MDAC) with its 18 panels shall consist of a maximum of 159 standing members.
+The MDAC with its 18 panels shall consist of a maximum of 159 standing members.
 Members are selected by the Commissioner or designee from among authorities in clinical and administrative medicine, engineering, biological and physical sciences, and other related professions.
 Almost all non-Federal members of this committee serve as Special Government Employees.
 A maximum of 122 members shall be standing voting members and 37 shall be nonvoting members who serve as representatives of consumer interests and of industry interests.
 FDA is publishing separate documents announcing the Request for Nominations Notification for Non-Voting Representatives on certain panels of the MDAC.
 Persons nominated for membership on the panels should have adequately diversified experience appropriate to the work of the panel in such fields as clinical and administrative medicine, engineering, biological and physical sciences, statistics, and other related professions.
 The nature of specialized training and experience necessary to qualify the nominee as an expert suitable for appointment may include experience in medical practice, teaching, and/or research relevant to the field of activity of the panel.
-The particular needs at this time for each panel are listed in table 2.
+The current needs for each panel are listed in table 2.
 Members will be invited to serve for terms of up to 4 years.

 III.
 Nomination Procedures

 Any interested person may nominate one or more qualified individuals for membership on one or more of the advisory panels or advisory committees.
 Self-nominations are also accepted.
-Nominations must include a current, complete resume or curriculum vitae for each nominee, including current business address, telephone number, and email address if available and a signed copy of the Acknowledgement and Consent form available at the FDA Advisory Nomination Portal (see ADDRESSES).
+Nominations must include a current, complete résumé or curriculum vitae for each nominee, including current business address, telephone number, and email address if available, and a signed copy of the Acknowledgement and Consent form available at the FDA Advisory Nomination Portal (see ADDRESSES).
 Nominations must also specify the advisory committee(s) for which the nominee is recommended.
 Nominations must also acknowledge that the nominee is aware of the nomination unless self-nominated.
 FDA will ask potential candidates to provide detailed information concerning such matters related to financial holdings, employment, and research grants and/or contracts to permit evaluation of possible sources of conflict of interest.